flexera-public/policy_engine_training/08_underscore/README.md

 In order to overcome some of the syntactic limitations of JavaScript, the JavaScript interpreter included in the policy template language is bundled with the [Underscore.js](https://underscorejs.org/) library.
 This library adds a lot of functionality common in other high-level programming languages.

 **NOTE: This section assumes a basic familiarity with writing JavaScript code.
-If you are not familiar with JavaScript, it is recommended that you use an external resource, such as [Team Treehouse](https://teamtreehouse.com/) or [LinkedIn Learning](https://www.linkedin.com/learning/), to get a good basic foundation in JavaScript development before proceeding.**
+If you are not familiar with JavaScript, we recommended that you use an external resource, such as [Team Treehouse](https://teamtreehouse.com/) or [LinkedIn Learning](https://www.linkedin.com/learning/), to get a good basic foundation in JavaScript development before proceeding.**

 ## Basic Syntax